-Canterbury’s had more than its fair share of challenges over the past six and a half years.
+Canterbury’s had more than its fair share of challenges.
 The impact has also been felt strongly for many young Cantabrians who have lived through the quakes.

 The Canterbury DHB’s School-Based Mental Health Team (SBMHT) and the Health Promoting Schools staff from Community and Public Health were often being asked for tools to help schools support the anxiety and mental health issues many students were facing.

 So they put their heads together with the All Right? campaign to come up with something that would help schools better support the wellbeing of their students.
 The result is Sparklers – an online wellbeing toolkit full of activities proven to help young people be calmer and ready to learn.